Kansas City International Airport: TWA's "Airport of the Future"

-Recent years
+Post-9/11

-After the establishment of the Transportation Security Administration (TSA), MCI was one of five airports where the TSA has experimented with using independent contractors to inspect travelers.
-The airport uses AKAL Security, an independent contractor that conforms to TSA's recruiting and training standards.
+After the establishment of the Transportation Security Administration (TSA) in 2001, MCI was one of five airports where the TSA has experimented with using independent contractors to inspect travelers.
+The airport used AKAL Security, an independent contractor that conforms to TSA's recruiting and training standards.
 TSA supervises these independent contractors, but they are not federal employees.
+AKAL was replaced by VMD Corporation in 2020.

 A $258 million terminal renovation was completed in November 2004.
 Improvements included, amongst other things, increasing the size of each structural bay to provide larger spaces for vestibules, concessions, retail and public seating as well as new bathrooms inside security.
 Following the renovations, all three terminals included blue terrazzo floors.
 In May 2007, the final portion of the project, a new rental car facility and additional art fixtures, were completed.

-In March 2010, the Transportation Security Administration announced that the airport would be one of the first in the U.S. to have full-body scanners with the first one used at Southwest Airlines beginning in the summer of 2010.
+In March 2010, the Transportation Security Administration announced that the airport would be one of the first in the United States to have full-body scanners, with the first one used at the Southwest Airlines screening area beginning in the summer of 2010.

+Terminal A was closed on January 8, 2014, and demolished in 2019.
+Forty mosaic medallions from the terminal were preserved.

+Icelandair launched a seasonal route to Reykjavík, Kansas City's first transatlantic flight, in May 2018.
+The airline operated the service with Boeing 757s.
+In the wake of the Boeing 737 MAX groundings, Icelandair decided to make changes to its network to increase profitability; these included severing the link to Kansas City.
+The last flight departed in September 2019.

+In March 2019, the old Terminal A was demolished to make way for a new single terminal.
+Designed by SOM Architects, the $1.5 billion project was the largest single infrastructure project in Kansas City’s history.